5 Planets DIY Painting Frames

 Spend time with your kids (age group 5-8 yrs) as they paint and colour the planets and give wing to their imagination!
 They learn and enjoy, with the story cards that teach them about 5 planets of the solar system!
 Their own masterpieces that they can sign and frame them in the elegant frame thats provided!
 Help them hang them in their rooms!

-- KIT CONTENTS - 5 art paper canvas (5 planets), a set of crayons, 1 picture frame, story cards with colored planets template and fill in the blanks worksheet about the five planets are included.
+- KIT CONTENTS - 5 art paper canvas (5 planets), a set of oil pastels (crayons) in 12 different shades, 1 PVC picture frame, story cards with colored planets template and fill in the blanks worksheet about the five planets are included.

 - Material- Art paper, 250 gsm